What is a ‘medical’ case?

 Article 2 of the Human Rights Act relates to the right to life.
-Although at first this would seem a sensible right to argue in medical cases, given that in most cases you are saying you would die if returned to your country of origin, Article 2 does not actually useful in these cases.
+Although at first this would seem a sensible right to argue in medical cases, given that in most cases you are saying you would die if returned to your country of origin, Article 2 is not actually useful in these cases.

-Paul Erdunast helpfully points out that:
+Paul Erdunast points out in this Free Movement blog post that:

 Article 2 only protects people from death inflicted at the hands of the state or non-state bodies.
 A state does not violate Article 2 insofar as it lacks the medical capability to treat certain diseases.
 Therefore, removing a person to such a country would not be a breach of their right to life.

 In the UK, legal aid is available for asylum claims, but is no longer available in England and Wales for legal advice or representation in non-asylum immigration matters.
-In terms of legal aid, an ‘asylum claim’ also includes humanitarian protection claims (on the basis of a real risk of serious harm/indiscriminate violence) and claims based on Articles 2 and 3 of the European Convention on Human Rights (the right to life; and the right not to be subject to inhuman, degrading treatment/torture).
+In terms of legal aid, an “asylum claim” also includes humanitarian protection claims (on the basis of a real risk of serious harm/indiscriminate violence) and claims based on Articles 2 and 3 of the European Convention on Human Rights (the right to life; and the right not to be subject to inhuman, degrading treatment/torture).

 If you are in England or Wales and you have a very strong medical case that could be argued on Article 3 grounds, you should be entitled to legal aid (free legal advice and representation) for your case.
 If your case is based on Article 8 only (and you are in England or Wales), you are unlikely to be able to get a legal aid lawyer to take on your case.
 If you are in Scotland or Northern Ireland, you will be eligible for legal aid in either case.